tsukada-cs/openTCAMV/docs/sample/README.md

 *Wind distribution in the eye of Typhoon Lan (2017) at 2017-10-21 03:02:19 UTC.
 Wind vectors are represented by arrows, with color indicating wind speed (m/s).
 These vectors are overlaid on the visible image.
 Additionally, black contours depict cloud top height, spaced at 2 km intervals starting from 2 km.*

 ## References
+* Horinouchi, T., Tsujino, S., Hayashi, M., Shimada, U., Yanase, W., Wada, A., & Yamada, H. (2023).
+Stationary and Transient Asymmetric Features in Tropical Cyclone Eye with Wavenumber-1 Instability: Case Study for Typhoon Haishen (2020) with Atmospheric Motion Vectors from 30-Second Imaging.
+Monthly Weather Review, 151(1), 253–273. https://doi.org/10.1175/MWR-D-22-0179.1
-Tsukada, T., Horinouchi, T., & Tsujino, S. (2024).
+* Tsukada, T., Horinouchi, T., & Tsujino, S. (2024).
 Wind distribution in the eye of tropical cyclone revealed by a novel atmospheric motion vector derivation.
 Journal of Geophysical Research: Atmospheres, 129, e2023JD040585. https://doi.org/10.1029/2023JD040585